 Dr. Koocher was elected a Fellow of twelve divisions of the American Psychological Association (APA) and a Fellow of the American Association for the Advancement of Science (AAAS).
 He became the first person to earn five specialty diplomas from the American Board of Professional Psychology (Clinical, Clinical Child /Adolescent, Couple/Family, Forensic, and Clinical Health Psychology).
 He holds active licenses as a psychologist in Illinois, Massachusetts, and New Hampshire, as well as the Certificate of Professional Qualification and Interjurisdictional Practice Certificate from the Association of State and Provincial Psychology Boards.

 Dr. Koocher previously served as Editor of the Journal of Pediatric Psychology and The Clinical Psychologist and was the founding Editor of the journal Ethics & Behavior.
 He currently serves as Associate Editor of Practice Innovations and has published more than 350 articles and book chapters and authored or edited 17 books.

 Areas of his expertise include:

-Professional and scientific ethics, and mental health malpractice.
+- Professional and scientific ethics, and mental health malpractice and professional liability.

 Very active in professional affairs, Dr. Koocher served as President of the Massachusetts and New England Psychological Associations and of four APA divisions (Clinical Psychology, Psychotherapy, Children, Youth, and Family Services, and Pediatric Psychology).
-He served as President of the APA (2006), and currently serves as APA Parliamentarian.
+He served ten years as Treasurer and then as President of the APA (2006), plus two years as APA Parliamentarian.